 It is of course perfectly natural to have a number of questions concerning your prospective migration.
 At this early stage of your planning we will do our best to answer everything that we can.

 It is our responsibility to make sure you make informed decisions.
 We do this by giving you relevant, practical and honest replies.

-Why don’t you book your free visa assessment for New Zealand straight away?
+Why don’t you book your free initial visa assessment for New Zealand straight away?

 Starting your emigration the right way is as simple as calling us on 021 202 8200 or booking an assessment online.